hfleitas/bigtuna/README.md

 ### Eventstream ⚡
 1. Notice you can specificy the workspace and name the eventstream item.
-2. Configure
+2. Set the datasource connection and tables you'd like to capture.

 ![EventstreamConnectSource.png](assets/EventstreamConnectSource.png "Eventstream Connect Datasource")

-3. Scroll down to click Next, Connect and Open Eventstream.
+4. Scroll down to click Next, Connect and Open Eventstream.
-4. Add the destination (ie. Eventhouse, Lakehouse or Reflex).
+5. Add the destination (ie. Eventhouse, Lakehouse or Reflex).
 Here we'll cover eventhouse for minimal-latency and because the cdc stream is time-bound, but this may vary based on business needs and workload.

 ![EventstreamDestination.png](assets/EventstreamDestination.png "Eventstream Desination")

 Screenshot above uses:
 - Source: 2 tables of different schemas and volumes.
 One with a Clustered Primary Key and the other table is a heap without any indexes.
 - Destination: Direct Ingestion to Eventhouse, which means Eventhouse uses pull method from Eventstream via table batching policy config.
+Alternatively, choose Event processing before ingestion for Streaming ingestion.
-- Transformations: Done in Eventhouse via step 3, ie. KQL Update Policy and/or Materialized-views.
+- Transformations: Done in Eventhouse via [step 4](Transformations.kql), ie. [Update Policy](https://learn.microsoft.com/fabric/real-time-intelligence/table-update-policy) and/or [Materialized-views](https://learn.microsoft.com/fabric/real-time-intelligence/materialized-view).

 ### Event Recommendations
 - Normally the CDC data doesn't have high [throughput](https://learn.microsoft.com/fabric/real-time-intelligence/event-streams/configure-settings#event-throughput-setting), getting all tables' cdc into one Eventstream should be OK.